snieking/ansible-role-couchbase-dockerized/README.md

 Dependencies
 ------------

 The role requires that docker is installed on the target host.
-A good tip is to add [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker) role from Ansible Galaxy to your playbook before this role.
+A good tip is to add [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker) role from Ansible Galaxy to your playbook before this role is executed.

 Example Playbook
 ----------------